-Stage transfers are a key component of ECL allowance movements (i.e. Stage 1 to Stage 2 to Stage 3) being the primary driver of a higher income statement charge (and vice versa) in addition to the net re-measurement of ECL due to change in risk parameters within a stage.
+Stage transfers are a key component of ECL allowance movements (i.e. Stage 1 to Stage 2 to Stage 3) being the primary driver of a higher income statement charge (and vice versa) in addition to the net remeasurement of ECL due to change in risk parameters within a stage.

-Transfers from Stage 1 to Stage 2 of €628m represent the underlying credit activity where a significant increase in credit risk occurred at some point during the year through either the quantitative or qualitative criteria for stage movement.
-The main driver of the movements to Stage 2 was the doubling of PDs, subject to 85bps.
+Transfers from Stage 1 to Stage 2 of €572m represent the underlying credit activity where a significant increase in credit risk occurred at some point during the year through either the quantitative or qualitative criteria for stage movement.
+The main driver of movements to Stage 2 was the doubling of PD since loan origination, subject to a minimum 85bps increase.